By: Corrina Horne

-The existential theory isn't just for intellectuals, though.
-It's a way of thinking about the world that can lead us to make better decisions and experiencing our lives more profoundly.
+Philosophical theories aren't just for academics and intellectuals.
+It's a way of thinking about the world that can lead us to make better decisions and experience our lives more profoundly.
 Psychologists who practice existential psychotherapy use it and teach their clients how to apply it to everyday decisions.
-So, what is an existential theory?
-How is it used in psychotherapy?

-The existential theory is a branch of philosophy that deals with what it identifies as existential questions.
+Existential theory is a branch of philosophy that concerns what it identifies as existential questions.
 These are questions about the meaning of life.
 Examples include:

 - Why do humans exist?